-Indian languages * American Indian tribes * What's new on our site today!
+Indian languages * American Indian tribes * American Indians art

-You can find a broader selection of Achagua words in our online picture glossaries.
-If you would like to know a word that is not included in any of these wordlists, you can take part in our Native American Indian words fundraiser or visit our main Achagua language site for more free resources.
+Welcome to our Achagua vocabulary page!
+Achagua is an Arawakan language, related to other languages like Piapoco and Arawak.
+We have included twenty basic Achagua words here, to compare with related American Indian languages.
+You can find more Achagua Indian words in our online picture glossaries.
+If you'd like to know an Achagua word that is not in these wordlists, you can take part in our Native American Indian words fundraiser or visit our main Achagua language site for more free resources.

 Thanks for your interest in Native American languages!